-The restaurants that St John and Ottolenghi alumni launched
+The alumni of St John and Ottolenghi

-Many who have got their start in the kitchens of these two Michelin star restaurants have gone on to found their own successful ventures.
+Many who have got their start in the kitchens of these two Michelin star restaurants have gone on to found their own ventures.

 Smoking Goat is one of those restaurants where it’s mandatory to sneak out of the office immediately at 5:30pm and pray the queue for dinner isn’t long.